Nexer8/valgrind_docker/README.md

 # Valgrind Docker

-This repository contains a Dockerfile for building a Docker image with Valgrind installed.
+This repository contains a Dockerfile for building a Docker image with Valgrind and zsh installed.
 The purpose of this image is to be able to run Valgrind on a binary compiled for a different architecture than the host machine, or to run Valgrind on unsupported architectures (e.g. Apple Silicon).

 ## Usage